DanielRazal/PetShop/README.md

 1) Open Visual Studio 2022.

-2) Open the file PetShop.
+2) Open the PetShop file.

 3) A **database (SQLServer)** is used and we need to adapt it to our local server, The definition of the database server is found in the **appsettings.Json** file